 The Lindy Effect is named after Lindy’s Deli near Broadway in New York City.
 Broadway actors would gather there after their performances and speculate about their job security.
 They tried to guess which of their shows would close soon, and which shows would stick around and continue to employ them.

-Well, you might say to yourself, we’re running a bunch of campaigns, is there anything in our campaigns that is not decaying in performance?
-If so, let’s continue to run it.
-Or, let’s go back and look at the content of the last couple of years; which of that content worked best?
-Let’s learn from that and run it again, maybe turning it into a series.
+Well, you might say to yourself, “We’re running a bunch of campaigns.
+Is there anything in our campaigns that is not decaying in performance?
+If so, let’s continue to run it.”
+Or you could say, “Let’s review the content we’ve published the last couple of years to see which of it worked best.
+Let’s learn from that and run it again, maybe turning it into a series.”

 A successful content series, such as Mary Meeker’s Internet Trends Report, can run for decades and create huge brand equity that continues to build on itself.
 And once it’s been around for a while, the Lindy Effect says it’s likely to stick around.